Did you suffer an injury in an Amazon work accident?

 Amazon is planning to hire a further 100,000 workers in the US to cope with an unprecedented surge in demand for online deliveries.
 More workers and higher health risk conditions often result in more accidents at the workplace and a larger number of work injury claims.

 If you are an Amazon worker and have suffered a work-related injury, reach out for help to a Houston workers compensation lawyer that is experienced in non-subscriber laws to make sure your case moves forward swiftly through the process.
 This will ensure that you make a swift recovery and get well sooner.
 Don’t contribute to the delay you may be already experiencing in your case any further.
 The more you allow your employer to delay, the harder it will be on you and your family down the road.
+Read some of the workers comp issues Amazon Workers/Employees face on a daily basis.

 How do I know if I am an injured worker in a Non-Subscriber case?